RENCI-NRIG/cilogon-vouch-proxy-example/README.md

 ### CILogon scopes

 CILogon supports a variety of scopes.
-This example makes use of the following:
+This example makes use of the following scopes along with the available claims at each scope:

 - **openid**: required
     - resulting claims: